aras62/vision-based-prediction/datasets/alphabetical/j-z_alphabetical_datasets.md

 <pre>
 @InProceedings{Zhang_2020_CVPR,
-    author = "Zhang, Zhishuai and Gao, Jiyang and Mao, Junhua and Liu, Yukai and Anguelov, Dragomir and Li, Congcong", title = "STINet: Spatio-Temporal-Interactive Network for Pedestrian Detection and Trajectory Prediction", booktitle = "CVPR",
+    author = "Zhang, Zhishuai and Gao, Jiyang and Mao, Junhua and Liu, Yukai and Anguelov, Dragomir and Li, Congcong", title = "{STINet}: Spatio-Temporal-Interactive Network for Pedestrian Detection and Trajectory Prediction", booktitle = "CVPR",
     year = "2020"
 }